JohnQuinn1/Pythonista/RunStamp/README.md

 A function runs in the background updating the time in the UI each second.
 I find that when the script is stopped the 'x' button needs to be pressed a second time to completely stop the script.

-An optional runners.txt file with a comma-separated list of "race_number, runner_name" can be included for diplaying runners names.
+An optional runners.txt file with a tab-separated list of "race_number \t runner_name" (runner_name is extceted to be "last, first") can be included for diplaying runners names.
 There is an issue in that if the script is run directly from the home screen then it starts in the root folder - so the path to where the runners.txt file is expected to be ('Documents/Git/Pythonista/RunStamp/') is added explicitly to the root folder and is chdir'd to.
 This is also where a log file is kept in case of a crash.

 The user interface should be ok for iPhone6s and larger screens (including iPad) but not for smaller screens.